ipdk-io/k8s-infra-offload/docs/target-setup-dpdk.md

+# Target Setup for P4-DPDK

-# Install IPDK Networking Recipe
+## Install IPDK SDE and IPDK Networking Recipe
-IPDK infrap4d needs to be installed and run on the host natively.
+IPDK infrap4d (P4 Control Plane) needs to be installed and run on the host natively.
 To install infrap4d and P4-SDE (components as per IPDK 23.07 release) individually, follow the instructions listed below.
 Note that, P4C is not required as this software includes P4C generated artifacts.

-## P4-SDE
+### P4-SDE
   To install P4-SDE, follow its README instructions at https://github.com/p4lang/p4-dpdk-target.
 Make sure to checkout the appropriate branch or SHA meant for IPDK 23.07 release.
 The main steps can be summerized as: